Richland Township, Madison County, Indiana: Volunteer Fire Department

-The Richland Township Volunteer Fire Department is located on County Road 500 N, just east of Alexandria Pike on the west-central side of the township.
-The fire department provides fire suppression, rescue, and basic life support services to all of Richland Township and mutual aid services to surrounding areas.
-The fire department is staffed by approximately 35 volunteer members who are trained in fire suppression, emergency medical services, and rescue.
-The fire department has seven pieces of apparatus: one fire engine (Engine 48), two 3,000-gallon tankers (Engine/Tanker 40 & Tanker 44), one Medium Rescue (Rescue 49), one Grass truck (Grass 47) and two transporting BLS ambulances (Ambulances 45 and 46).
+The Richland Township Volunteer Fire Department was located on County Road 500 N, just east of Alexandria Pike on the west-central side of the township.
+The fire department provided fire suppression, rescue, and basic life support services to all of Richland Township and mutual aid services to surrounding areas.
+The fire department was staffed by approximately 35 volunteer members who are trained in fire suppression, emergency medical services, and rescue.
+The fire department had seven pieces of apparatus: one fire engine (Engine 48), two 3,000-gallon tankers (Engine/Tanker 40 & Tanker 44), one Medium Rescue (Rescue 49), one Grass truck (Grass 47) and two transporting BLS ambulances (Ambulances 45 and 46).
 Richland is also the home of the Madison County Hazardous Materials Decontamination Team (Decon 40), which has a fully equipped decon trailer, including a mass decontamination tent.
-The fire department responds to approximately 400-450 calls for service per year.
+The fire department responded to approximately 400-450 calls for service per year.

 The Richland Township Fire Department was established in 1970.

-The fire department is dispatched from the Madison County Central Dispatch located in Anderson.
-The department is addressed on the radio as "Station 40".
+The fire department was merged into what is now the East Madison Fire Territory.

 The Richland Township Volunteer has had one line-of-duty death, in the 1980s; Donald Lindzy.